Associate Professor; Graduate Faculty; Undergraduate Instructor, University of Toronto Mississauga

 American Literature and Culture to 1900; Travel Narratives and Settlement Studies; American Literature in Global Contexts; Oceanic Studies; Australasian/Pacific Literature; The Nineteenth-Century American Novel; Gothic and Sensation Fiction; History and Literature; Geography, Space, and Literature; Visual Culture; Publication Forms and Histories.

 Melissa Gniadek teaches American literature and culture with a focus on the nineteenth century.
-Her research is motivated by questions about how relationships to place are negotiated through literature and through historical writings.
-More specifically, she is concerned with how the problems of settler colonialism—the problems inherent when colonizers from an “old” world seek to inhabit a “new” one already inhabited by others—are represented formally or aesthetically.
-Her work examines settlement as a problem that manifests itself across literary genres and cultural forms.
+In general, her research is motivated by questions about how relationships to place are negotiated through literature and through historical writings.

 "Americans Abroad: Melville and Pacific Perspectives."
 New Global Studies, Special Edition, Editors' Forum: Reimagining Transnationalism in the Global Academy.
 9:3.
 December 2015.